Skytheredhead/stemsplat/README.md

-# stemsplat - ❗❗ONLY VOCALS WORKING❗❗
+# stemsplat - ❗❗NOT CURRENTLY WORKING❗❗

 A lil stem splitter than runs locally on your machine.
 Basically just a easier-to-use version of UVR.
 I made this just to make my own "ensemble mode" layout where it splits vocals and instrumentals, then uses the instrumental